tbaci42/sadycos_tb/docs/content/overview/setup/buses.md

 Each of these fields is itself a nested bus which corresponds to a `Simulink.Bus` object that has to be created in the same way.

 The utility class `BusesInfoCreator` provides a static method `simpleBusElement` that simplifies the creation of `Simulink.BusElement` objects by only requiring the name and dimensions and optionally the data type and complexity of the element.
-After assembling a list of those objects (called `elems` in the above example), the user can call the method `setBusByElements` of the `BussesInfoCreator` instance to add a new `Simulink.Bus` object to the list of busses.
+After assembling a list of those objects (called `elems` in the above example), the user can call the method `setBusByElements` of the `BusesInfoCreator` instance to add a new `Simulink.Bus` object to the list of buses.
 The method checks under the hood whether the same bus has already been created, avoiding duplicates.
 This is done for every nested bus and finally for the top-level bus `EnvironmentConditions`.
 Its fields are the nested buses whose data types must be set to a string of the format `Bus: BusName` where `BusName` is the name of the corresponding nested bus.
 This procedure is subsequently repeated for the remaining top-level buses (not shown in the above excerpt).

-At the very end, the method `getBusesInfo` of the `BussesInfoCreator` instance is called which checks whether all necessary top-level and nested bus have been set before outputting a structure called `BusesInfo`.
+At the very end, the method `getBusesInfo` of the `BusesInfoCreator` instance is called which checks whether all necessary top-level and nested bus have been set before outputting a structure called `BusesInfo`.
 This structure contains a field `buses_list` which is the list of bus objects (and their names) that was created with the helper class.
-The entire structure `BusesInfo` must be returned by the `configureBusses` method because it is used in the subsequent step of the configuration class' constructor where it is stored inside of the simulation run's own workspace (see [Simulation Input Configuration]({% link content/overview/setup/simulation_inputs.md %})), avoiding to clutter up the MATLAB workspace.
+The entire structure `BusesInfo` must be returned by the `configureBuses` method because it is used in the subsequent step of the configuration class' constructor where it is stored inside of the simulation run's own workspace (see [Simulation Input Configuration]({% link content/overview/setup/simulation_inputs.md %})), avoiding to clutter up the MATLAB workspace.

 ## Bus Templates
 Apart from the list of bus objects, the `BusesInfo` structure also contains a field `BusTemplates` that has not been mentioned yet.